 Wycliffe partners with many organizations around the world to see Bible translation completed.

-Today, there are up to 1,800 languages still waiting for a translation project to begin, but many are in areas that are hard to reach.
+Today, there are more than 1,600 languages still waiting for a translation project to begin, but many are in areas that are hard to reach.

 Here’s a glimpse of what translation efforts might look like in different regions of the world:

-As the world’s second-largest continent in size and population, Africa is home to one-seventh of the world’s people who speak 30 percent of the world’s total languages.
-More than 700 language groups in Africa still have translation needs — most in Nigeria and the French-speaking areas of central Africa.
-Overall, Africa has the second-greatest Bible translation need in the world, but local churches are quickly growing and joining in the vision of evangelism and discipleship in their own countries.
+As the world’s second-largest continent in size and population, Africa is home to about 30 percent of the world’s total languages.
+More than 600 language groups in Africa still have translation needs — most in Nigeria and the French-speaking areas of central Africa.
+Africa has one of the greatest Bible translation needs in the world, but local churches are quickly growing and joining in the vision of evangelism and discipleship in their own countries.

-Almost 1,000 of the world’s languages are spoken around the Americas, which covers 11 different time zones.
-Bible translation needs are the lowest in the world, with more than 300 language projects already completed!
-Work is continuing in nearly 300 languages, while less than 100 languages are waiting for translation to begin.
-Additionally, there are a few languages that still need to be surveyed to see if translation is needed (mostly in South American countries).
+About 1,000 of the world’s languages are spoken around the Americas, which covers 11 different time zones.
+Bible translation needs are some of the lowest in the world, with more than 300 language projects already completed!
+Less than 100 languages are still waiting for Bible translation to begin.

 Christians and mission organizations across Asia are working together to help reach the world with the message of God’s hope and love.
 In many South Asian countries, work that was started years ago by foreigners is now being handled by local citizens.
 Asia is quickly becoming a leading partner in advancing the work of the gospel around the world.
 There are more than 500 languages in Asia that are likely to still need a Bible translation started.